Lyons Canyon Ranch - Newhall, Los Angeles County

 August 2007

-DMEC is assisting developer Peter Daru obtain permits to fill wetlands at the proposed North Vineyard Greens development project site, located in the North Vineyard Station Specific Plan Area of southern Sacramento County, California, approved in 1998.
+DMEC assisted developer Peter Daru obtain permits to fill wetlands at the proposed North Vineyard Greens development project site, located in the North Vineyard Station Specific Plan Area of southern Sacramento County, California, approved in 1998.
 The approved housing development will provide approximately 750 homes, single-family and multiple-family units in the middle of the specific plan area.
 DMEC prepared an Alternatives Analysis as required under Section 404(b)(1) of the Clean Water Act as part of the Individual Permit application to the U.S. Army Corps of Engineers (Corps) to fill at total of 1.60 acres of seasonal wetlands, including 0.15 acre of vernal pool wetlands.
 Based on that analysis, the Corps required 1.75 acres of onsite mitigation for impacts to seasonal wetlands (1:1 creation of non-vernal pool seasonal wetlands and 2:1 creation of vernal pool wetlands).
 DMEC then prepared the mitigation and monitoring plan to satisfy permit application requirements, proposing to create 1.75 acres of seasonal wetlands onsite in disturbed annual grassland habitat under existing electric transmission lines.
 Corps Regulatory Project Manager, Andrea Jones, wrote of the plan, "I am impressed with the thoroughly researched background information provided for context.
 This is a much more 'together' plan than I am used to seeing".

 The mitigation and monitoring plan report has been converted to PDF and divided into sections for easier download.
 If you have difficulty viewing or downloading the complete report, please try one of the smaller sections.